 There are four types of Independent Studies.
 The following two are the main ones:

 - Global Independent Study Projects (GLISPs)

-In Group Independent Study Projects (GISPs) and Independent Study Projects (ISPs), students and faculty work together to develop credit-bearing courses that are not a regular part of the Brown curriculum.
-Participating students are responsible for researching the course topic, constructing a syllabus, and planning and conducting the academic coursework.
-Each GISP and ISP is sponsored by a faculty member who assesses the proposed study, provides advice during the semester, and evaluates the work of each student.
-GISPs are intended for multiple students while ISPs are for individual students.
+All Independent Studies involve working with faculty to develop a credit-bearing course that is not a regular Brown offering.
+This means that participating students are responsible for researching the course topic, constructing a syllabus, and planning and conducting the academic coursework.
+Each GISP and ISP is sponsored by a faculty member who assesses the proposed study, provides advice during the semester, and evaluates the work of student(s).

 For specific questions regarding Independent Studies, see Frequently Asked Questions.
 You can also contact our Independent Studies coordinators at [email protected] or visit them at the CRC (Room 228, Campus Center).